 She also makes stitched, colourful felt carpets (shyrdak) as well as decorated reed panels (chii) although she does also use wheat straw as well as the reeds.

-Step inside Halmira’s home and one of your first impressions will be the warmth and colour of the woven carpets, textiles and embroidery work that decorate the interior.
+Step inside Halmira’s home and one of your first impressions will be the warmth and colour of the woven carpets, textiles, and embroidery work that decorate the interior.
 But it will also be the genuine warmth and kindness of Halmira that will leave a lasting impression.

 We typically have 8-10 EL guests attending the autumn eagle festival held in western Mongolia and we decided to provide our guests with a base and created our EL festival ger.
-It means there’s somewhere to come and warm up if the day is cold as there’s always hot drinks available.
+It means there’s somewhere to come and warm up if the day is cold as there are always hot drinks available.
 What’s lovely is that the Kazakh eagle hunters we work in long-term local community partnership with like to come and spend the day in the ger – it feels like home to them.
-All the embroidery that decorates the ger has been hand made by Halmira.
+All the embroidery that decorates the ger has been hand-made by Halmira.
 We also rent the ger from her so that she benefits financially from our use.

 Jess @ Eternal Landscapes